Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

-\begin{theorem} The critical simplices for the matching on $K$ are those defined in Table \ref{table:tCn-critical}.
+\begin{theorem}[Critical simplices in case $\tilde C_n$] \begin{samepage} The critical simplices for the matching on $K$ are those listed in Table \ref{table:tCn-critical}.
 In particular the matching is precise.
-Moreover the only non-trivial incidence numbers between critical simplices in the Morse complex are as follows (for $d$ even and $n=k\frac d2 + r$):
+In addition the only non-trivial incidence numbers between critical simplices in the Morse complex are as follows (for $d$ even and $n=k\frac d2 + r$):